mwhatter/AtomicFootball/README.md

 # AtomicFootball

-This project provides a set of PowerShell scripts for executing AtomicRedTeam tests, managing exclusions in various security products, and handling setup and dependencies for smooth execution.
+This project provides a set of PowerShell scripts for executing Atomic Red Team tests, managing exclusions in various security products, and handling setup and dependencies for smooth execution.

 ## Overview